silverstripe/silverstripe-framework/docs/en/03_Upgrading/index.md

 ## Step 2 - Update your environment configuration {#env}{#step2}

-The php configuration `_ss_environment.php` file has been replaced in favour of a non-executable `.env` file, which follows a syntax similar to a `.ini` file for key/value pair assignment.
-Your `.env` file may be placed in your project root, or one level above your project root.
+The php configuration `_ss_environment.php` file has been replaced with a non-executable `.env` file.
+It follows a syntax similar to a `.ini` file for key/value pair assignment.
+Your `.env` file may be placed in your project root, or one level above your project root ([details](/getting_started/environment_management/))

 ### Automatically convert `_ss_environment.php` to `.env`